 i.
 “This little summary of the expedition gives no hint of the initial disappointment and delay, the fasting and prayer, and the dangers of such a journey, which will emerge in the full account.”
 (Kidner)

 i.
-Had prepared his heart: “An instrument must be turned ere it can be played upon; sour wines need good sweetening.”
+Had prepared his heart: “An instrument must be tuned ere it can be played upon; sour wines need good sweetening.”
 (Trapp)

 ii.
 We may say that this threefold intention is essential in anyone who wants to make an impact on others with the word of God.

-· First, to seek the Law of the Lord.
-This means that full impact with God’s word is made by those who diligently seek after His word and fellowship with God in His word.
+· First, to seek the Law of the LORD.
+This means that the full impact of God’s word is made by those who diligently seek after His word and fellowship with God in His word.

 · Second, to do it.
-This means that full impact with God’s word is made by those who are not only hearers of the word, but actual doers of the word.
+This means that the full impact of God’s word is made by those who are not only hearers of the word, but actual doers of the word.
 It has to be lived, not only known.

 · Third, to teach.
-This means that full impact with God’s word is made by those who actually teach it to others.
+This means that the full impact of God’s word is made by those who actually teach it to others.
 What has been learned in the seeking and the doing must be put into effect through the teaching of God’s word.

 iii.
 “Here is a fine character of a minister of God: He prepares, he fixes, purposes, and determines, with his heart – with all his powers and affections, to seek the law of God, and to do it himself, that he may be properly qualified to teach its statutes and judgments to Israel.”
 (Clarke)

 iv.
-The Living Bible translates Ezra 7:10 as so: Ezra had determined to study and obey the laws of the Lord and to become a Bible teacher, teaching those laws to the people of Israel.
+The Living Bible translates Ezra 7:10 as so: This was because Ezra had determined to study and obey the laws of the Lord and to become a Bible teacher, teaching those laws to the people of Israel.

 B. The letter of Artaxerxes.